Educational Opportunities in Uncertain Times

 What are you learning this year?

-Keeping distance, Coming together
+Keeping a distance, Coming together

-Design Engine has always offered online training courses that make it easy for you to develop your CAD design and engineering abilities in the comfort and safety of your home or any virus-free space.
+Design Engine has always offered online educational opportunities in the form of training courses that make it easy for you to develop your CAD design and engineering abilities in the comfort and safety of your home or any virus-free space.
 Our instructors offer personalized training with thoughtful exercises, professional methodologies, and workflow processes that help one to work smarter, not harder.
 We want you to think about the software as a communication tool.
 This can help you picture the entire project from start to finish, how to manage your manager’s expectations, and estimate the scope of the project that include making changes to your model.
 Design Engine classes can each be conducted online using your preferred video conferencing software such as GotoMEETING, Zoom, Skype, WebEX, etc. And because some people may prefer a self-paced learning style, we instituted our video Training Delivery System.

-Learning initiatives for 2020
+Educational Opportunities for 2020

 Creo Parametric 7.0 is an exciting new release from PTC coming April 15, 2020.
 Our instructors are pumped because it features both multi-body and new AI that assists engineers in creating parts with respect to various manufacturing processes.
 We asked our instructors and industry partners what they were checking out this year to up their game: Additive manufacturing; Solidworks Cable Harness Design; Maya toolkit; sketching by hand and top-down strategies with solid bodies; Adobe Premiere and After Effects; Unreal Engine and Generative Design.
 We want to hear about something new you are learning while working from home!